 In our experience, we have found that the Brand Promise stands on 4 important pillars:

-1. Availability.
 No matter how good your brand is, they can’t buy it if it isn’t there!
 When your customers can’t find your product where they shop, they don’t complain.
 They don’t special order.
 They just buy a similar product that is there!
 Even when your product comes back in stock they are hesitant to buy it again because you broke an essential part of your brand’s promise, to always be conveniently available.

-2. Value.
 Also known as value for money, your brand’s positioning relative to the other offerings in the market sets up an expectation.
 Price changes, repositioning, and other inconsistencies can be fatal to brand loyalty.
 Your brand’s real or perceived value must live up to your customer’s expectations.
 Don’t let your bookkeepers and your production departments inadvertently “cheapen” your brand to “save” money or increase “profits”.
-These tactics can break the brand promise and lose you loyal customers.
+These tactics can break the brand promise and lose your loyal customers.

-3. Advertising.
 How you get the word out about your product or service sets up an expectation in the minds of your consumers.
 When you suddenly change advertising venues or techniques, you risk breaking the brand promise.
 This is critically important when you rely on networking, referrals, or word of mouth.
 If you suddenly go to commercial advertising, you risk offending and silencing the very word of mouth advertising you have enjoying.

 Most consumers don’t want to shop.
 They want to be rid of the anxiety of not knowing what they will get.
 They don’t really want to waste precious time and money in trial and error, looking for a new brand that may or may not deliver.
 It’s easier to stick with a brand they have grown to rely on.